 For alcoholic drinks with an alcoholic strength by volume of more than 1.2 percent but less than 10 percent, the durability period must be labeled on the drinks.
-Apart from this, they are exempt from all other labeling requirements.
+Apart from this requirement, these beverages are exempt from all other labeling requirements.